Why does a laser have to be focused?

 Yes, why?

 Lasers are those famously parallel beams of light that go on forever right?
-Well sort of and in many cases they’re fantastic for super accurate measuring applications, line-of-sight comms links and all sort of other stuff.
+Well sort of and in many cases they’re fantastic for measuring, line-of-sight comms links and all sorts of other stuff.
 If you have a laser level in your DIY box you’ll immediately get this.

 So why does it need to be focused?

-To cut/engrave material you need to direct all the energy of the beam into a really small spot, directly analogous to using a magnifying glass to burn a hole in paper on a bright day.
+To cut/engrave material you need to direct all the energy of the beam into a really small spot.
+This is directly analogous to using a magnifying glass to burn a hole in paper on a sunny day.
 With the magnifying glass, say a 10cm round one, when you focus the sun onto that little dot you’re taking that 10cm of energy and putting it all onto a 1mm dot on the paper.
 That’s 7854mm2 of sun condensed onto 3.1mm2, a 2500x increase in energy for the area.
 When you see it put like that you can see why the paper burns!

 It’s the same principle

-Likewise with a laser you want the smallest spot you can get to concentrate all the energy into that dot and of course to get a nice, fine cutting edge or great resolution for engraving.
+Likewise with a laser you want the smallest spot you can get.
+Concentrate all the energy into that dot to get a nice, fine cutting edge or great resolution for engraving.

-A typical laser dot is around 0.08-0.1mm in diameter but the beam from the laser tube itself is around 1cm in diameter so a lens is used to focus that 1 cm into a spot of 0.01cm.
+A typical laser dot is around 0.08-0.1mm in diameter but the beam from the laser tube itself is around 10mm in diameter so a lens is used to focus that into a spot of 0.1mm.
 Unsurprisingly this cuts and engraves very well!

 We hope you found this interesting (and maybe even useful) – now you know why lasers sometimes need to be focused!
 Take a moment to see how this understanding is used to create the great things we make in our gallery and of course always make sure to get in touch if you have something that you’d like created.